TechSquidTV/Shoutify/.github/CONTRIBUTING.md

    [create a new Release](https://github.com/CircleCI-Public/circleci-config-sdk-ts/releases/new) with the `main` branch as the target and specify the version number.
 1. Include the automatically generated release notes in the release description.

+#### <a name="FAQ"></a>FAQ

+##### Q. Why does my commit fail?

+**A.** This project makes use of git commit hooks to automate pre-checking commits by linting, testing, and running prettier.
+If you would like to bypass these checks locally temporarily to save progress, ensure to add the `--no-verify` flag to your commit message.

+**A.** Want the hooks enabled but they are still failing?
+Check to ensure you are using the right version of NodeJS but running `nvm use` in the directory.